-1. Individual beliefs, preferences, and opportunities are conditioned by group memberships.
+1. Individual beliefs, preferences, and opportunities are conditioned by a range of group memberships.
 This dependence typically takes the form of complementarities, so the likelihood or level of an action by one person increases with respect to the behavior (or certain characteristics) of others.

 2. Memberships evolve in response to these interactions.
-Groups (nonoverlapping subsets of the population) stratify along characteristics which affect outcomes.
+Some groups (nonoverlapping subsets of the population) stratify along characteristics which affect outcomes.
 Economic and social (typically ethnic) segregation result in neighborhoods, schools, etc.